InfoSecInnovations/project-fantastic/server/src/help/index.md

 // TODO: insert picture when UI is more finalised

-Here you can see all the available commands for getting data, and you can enable or disable them.
+Here you can see all the available commands for getting data, and you can enable or disable them if permitted.
 Enabled commands will run constantly on the server and update the database.
+These settings affect all users, so use with care!

 ### Tests